baguilar6174/java-essential-training/src/functional/README.md

 - Make sure that the interface contains exactly one abstract method.
 - The `@FunctionalInterface` annotation is optional, but it is good practice to use it.
 - Lambda expressions are used to implement the single abstract method of the functional interface in a concise way.

+> "If we have more than one method, complex logic or we need use inheritance, we must use anonymous classes.
+If we have only one method, we can use lambda functions."